 Certain medications prescribed by doctors appear to treat the symptoms of depression by masking symptoms.
 People often assume that any medication prescribed by a doctor is safe.
 They may not think twice about occasionally taking a higher dose than has been prescribed.
 Unfortunately, many of these chemicals have dangerous side effects and end up causing impairments that cause people to sink deeper into depression.

-The dual diagnosis treatment program at Sunrise Vista can help patients work through co-occurring addiction and mental health issues.
+The dual diagnosis treatment program at Sunrise Vista can help patients work through co-occurring addiction and mental health issues through mental health therapies.
 Our staff collaborates with a patient’s regular physician or psychiatrist (when available) to determine the best course of action for mental health and addiction treatment.
-We specialize in treating the following conditions:
+We specialize in depression and mood disorder treatments as well as treating the following conditions:

 Reach Out to Sunrise Vista Today